goobemaster/sway/README.md

 And boom, using postman you can select, create, update, delete records in any table given it has a corresponding model class.

+Of course there's much more to Sway than the trivial use case above.
+You'll likely to going to build upon it to implement your own web service / backend / whatever.

 # Models

 - Models are very simple classes inherited from Sway\\Core\\Model.